NOVARNISH

 Are Marketers Actually Satisfied with Their AI Tools?

 High adoption does not equal high satisfaction.
 Tools that augment human decisions — like Smart Bidding (7.2/10) and SEO tools (7.0/10) — score significantly higher than tools that try to replace human work, like AI writers (5.8/10) and chatbots (5.0/10).
+The pattern is consistent across every data cut in our survey.

 Tool CategoryAdoptionSatisfaction (1-10)